Akuli/python-tutorial/introduction.md

 - Read the example code and the explanation for it again.
 - Try the example yourself.
 - If there's something you haven't seen before in the tutorial and it's not explained, try to find it from the previous chapters.
+Also feel free to come back to previous chapters of this tutorial while doing the exercises!
 - If you still have trouble understanding the tutorial or any other problems with the tutorial, please [tell me](contact-me.md).
 I want to improve the tutorial so other readers won't have the same